Yohan460/go-jamf-api/api/docs/SchedulerAPI.md

 	jobKey := "jobKey_example" // string | Jamf Pro Scheduler Job Key
 	page := int64(56) // int64 |  (optional) (default to 0)
 	pageSize := int64(56) // int64 |  (optional) (default to 100)
 	sort := []string{"Inner_example"} // []string | Sorts results by one or more criteria, following the format property:asc/desc.
 Default sort is nextFireTime:asc.
-If using multiple criteria, separate with commas. (optional) (default to ["nextFireTime:asc"]) filter := "filter_example" // string | Query in the RSQL format, allowing to filter the Jamf Pro Scheduler triggers collection.
+If using multiple criteria, separate with commas. (optional) (default to {"nextFireTime:asc"}) filter := "filter_example" // string | Query in the RSQL format, allowing to filter the Jamf Pro Scheduler triggers collection.
 Default filter is empty query - returning all results for the requested page.
 Fields allowed in the query: triggerKey, previousFireTime, nextFireTime. (optional) (default to "")

 	configuration := openapiclient.NewConfiguration()